 Three Things to Think of Now

 1. Have a plan.
 Have a real plan: one where you take a sober look at your bank account, your financial aid options and your earning potential after graduation.
 If you’re not sure how you’re going to make those loan payments, what’s going to change in the next one to two years?
 Or six months—depending on your repayment schedule.

 Instead, start working in a restaurant kitchen.
 It doesn’t have to be a glamorous job.
 But at least you’ll have a better idea what to expect and where you want to go when you graduate from culinary school.
 Not to mention that having job experience in addition to your education will help you qualify for better, higher-paying positions that much faster.

 2. Be honest with yourself.
-Culinary school is not exactly a get-rich-quick scheme, so it’s good that most people become chefs for the love of cooking rather than the salary—although According to Salary.com's May 2012 survey, the median national annual salary for executive chefs is $67,995.
-But the majority of the chef jobs out there aren’t executive chef jobs, and you’ll most likely have to work your way up, even with a culinary school degree.
+Culinary school is not exactly a get-rich-quick scheme, so it’s good that most people become chefs for the love of cooking rather than the salary.
+The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook states that the median national annual salary for chefs and head cooks is $41,610, but the top 10 percent earn $73,720.
+Do remember that the majority of the chef jobs out there aren’t executive chef jobs, and you’ll most likely have to work your way up, even with a culinary school degree.
 Learn, now, how to make a reasonable budget (one that includes paying off any student loans you may incur).